-To view information about other access points on the wireless network, click the Rogue AP Detection tab.
+To view information about other access points on the wireless network, click the Neighboring Access Points tab.

-Figure 10 - Viewing Rogue and Known Access Points
+Figure 8: Viewing Neighboring Access Points

-You must enable the AP detection on a radio in order to collect information about other APs within range.
+You must enable the AP detection on the AP in order to collect information about other APs within range.

-The following table describes the information provided on neighboring access points.
+Table 11 describes the information provided on neighboring access points.